 Record Label: Unsigned

-Ever had a friend that felt so passionately about something that you really wanted to like what it was they were so passionate about?
+Have you ever had a friend that felt so passionately about something that you immediately wanted to like that something and share in their love and enthusiasm?
+Someone who loves to dance or sing or cook or hulu-hoop?
 Jacksonís Kid Summer falls into a parallel category of loving what they do, but I donít find myself liking their music.
 Honestly, itís disheartening to see good people doing stuff they love when it just turns out to be something that you donít love.

 I tried.
-I honestly did try, which is more than I could say about previous bands that wanted me to listen to their music but turned into seething douchebags.
-But, this wasn't the case.
+I honestly did try, and it's because the band seemed thoughtful and appreciative to have their music out there to be heard.
 The band personally mailed their album, Sierra Sunshine, to me, with a note thanking me for the review, with hopes that I would like what they had created.
 Itís a very vulnerable position to put yourself in, but they did it with a smile on their face.
 When I got the album, I had never heard of the band, so I looked them up.
-Thereís not much to be found other than they were formed a few years ago and are from New York.
+Thereís not much to be found other than they were formed a few years ago, in New York.
 The pictures that I found seemed genuine and warming, like they loved what they did and loved each other.

-That isnít to say that the entire album is disappointing.
-The instruments are quality and enjoyable, but the problem is that the arrangements on some of the songs make them sound the same.
+That isnít to say that Sierra Sunshine is a complete disappointment.
+The instruments are well-played and enjoyable, but the problem is that the arrangements on some of the songs make them sound the same.
 One favorite is ďGo South,Ē probably because Nolan is the primary vocalist on the song.
-Itís quiet and controlled, with less instrumentals and more focus on his vocals.
-Another favorite is ďSo ObviousĒ due to the guitar piece.
+Itís quiet and controlled, with less instruments and more focus on his vocals.
+Another standout track is ďSo ObviousĒ due to the guitar riffs and solid instrumentation.
 When you mix the lyrics in, they were decent, but in other places, they seemed random and scattered.
-I think that had they used only one vocalist, had a little more direction with their lyrics and changed the arrangements/melodies on certain songs, I would have found the album a much better listen.
+I think that had they used only one vocalist, had a little more direction with their lyrics, and changed the arrangements/melodies on certain songs, I would have found the album a much better listen.